Olympic Organizers Face Blowback Over How They Handled High Winds

 "And Austria's Anna Gasser, who entered among the favourites but finished 15th, decried it as a 'lottery' before criticising the FIS for their decision.
 'I don't think it was a fair competition and I'm a little disappointed in the organisation that they pulled through with it.' "

-And finally — if safety, inter-sport anxieties and an even playing field weren't enough — there were criticisms over the limitation the weather put on a still-developing sport.
+And finally — if safety, intersport anxieties and an even playing field weren't enough — there were criticisms over the limitation the weather put on a still-developing sport.

-Rachel Axon, writing for USA Today sports, notes that women's snowboarding has "progressed dramatically since it made its debut in Sochi ...
+Rachel Axon, writing for USA Today sports, notes that women's snowboarding has "progressed dramatically since it made its debut in Sochi. ...
 Not that anyone would know that from watching the Olympic slopestyle final on Monday."

 Instead of pushing boundaries, the competitors were fighting to stay upright — and choosing smaller tricks that they had a better chance of landing in the wind.

 Even Anderson's gold-medal-winning run was clean, but not precisely spectacular.
 She landed a backside 540 and a cab 540, each with a twist and a half, and one 720, or two full twists.
-That's less impressive than her performance at Sochi four year ago — and these days, female snowboarders are routinely landing 900s (two and a half twists), and even 1080s (three twists) and inverted tricks, Axon writes.
+That's less impressive than her performance at Sochi four year ago — and these days, female snowboarders are routinely landing 900s (2 1/2 twists), and even 1080s (three twists) and inverted tricks, Axon writes.

 "That's the biggest shame," Canadian snowboarder Spencer O'Brien told Axon, "is that watching the ladies ride the past season and a half and to know the show we could have put on, I'm just so bummed we didn't get to do that for the world."

 "I had planned on doing a better run," Anderson said after her win, as NPR's Bill Chappell reported from Pyeongchang.
 She was ecstatic with her victory, she said, but "it's hard.
-We have to be so intuitive with the weather, the course, with how you feel ... it was really tough conditions today and a lot of people were struggling."
+We have to be so intuitive with the weather, the course, with how you feel. ...
+It was really tough conditions today and a lot of people were struggling."

 FIS has defended its choice, saying that the event was safe even if conditions were "challenging," AFP reports.
 "FIS always aims for the athletes to be able to stage their best performances, which some athletes have expressed was not the case today," the group wrote.
 "But the nature of outdoor sports also requires adapting to the elements."